awslabs/mountpoint-s3/doc/LOGGING.md

 ### Publishing Metrics

-Additionally, metrics can be published to a specified endpoint (in OpenTelemetry format), for example to the endpoint that CloudWatch agent listens to and can be configured to forward metrics to CloudWatch/Prometheus.
+Additionally, metrics can be published in OpenTelemetry format to a specified endpoint.
+This allows for integration with OpenTelemetry collectors and agents.
+For example, the [CloudWatch Agent](#cloudwatch-agent-installation) can listen at port 4318 for metrics in OpenTelemetry format and forward them to CloudWatch and Prometheus.

-For more information about the CloudWatch agent, see the [CloudWatch Agent Installation Guide](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/Install-CloudWatch-Agent.html) and [Using the CloudWatch agent to collect OpenTelemetry metrics](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch-Agent-OpenTelemetry-metrics.html).

 Note that publishing metrics to CloudWatch may incur additional AWS costs depending on the volume of metrics and your AWS account's billing tier.
 Publishing metrics is entirely optional, and you can still use Mountpoint without enabling this feature.